 - Electronic documents are preferred for all submittals.
 Submit all environmental documents to the TIA Environmental Coordinator and cc the TIA PM on correspondence.
 If the file can be emailed, do so.
-If the file size is greater than the 8+ MB size, use WeTransfer (https://wetransfer.com/) or save the document to the GDOT Secure File Transfer Protocol (SFTP) and email the PgM Environmental Coordinator and cc: TIAenvironmental@dot.ga.gov regarding the submittal.
-For federal blended projects, follow the EPG transmittal process through OES. - If there is any question about TIA process/protocols, do not hesitate to reach out to the PgM.
-PgM is open to suggestions that can streamline the process. - Agency consultation is primarily conducted through the PgM.
+If the file size is greater than the 8+ MB size, use WeTransfer (https://wetransfer.com/ with 7-day expiration) or save the document to the GDOT Secure File Transfer Protocol (SFTP) and email the PgM Environmental Coordinator and cc: TIAenvironmental@dot.ga.gov regarding the submittal.
+For federal blended projects, follow the EPG transmittal process through OES. - Agency consultation is primarily conducted through the PgM.
 Document submittals are handled through TIA (including BVs, 404 permits, etc.).
 If agency site visits are being requested, discuss with PgM first, and ensure that the PgM is included on correspondence.
-The objective is for a single point of contact between the agency and GDOT to be consistent with other agency relationships GDOT has. - For local let projects not on a state route, the local sponsor should be the applicant on 404 permits and buffer variance - Early Coordination Letters- requests from DNR/USFWS for 3-mile occurrences can be sent without PgM review or cc.
-For GEPA Notification Letters (see below under Cultural Resources).
-Other early coordination can be discussed with the Prime about the best approach.
-There is no prescriptive approach to early coordination. - Prime Verification- For all document submittals to PgM for review, similar to submittals to GDOT OES under guidance provided by the Chief Engineer on 12/16/15, consultant shall ensure that coordination with Prime has been conducted prior to submittal of documents to the PgM. - Cultural Resources GEPA Notification Letter work with PgM for guidance. - For all coordination and submittals, the TIA PM shall be included in any communications.
+The objective is for a single point of contact between the agency and GDOT to be consistent with other agency relationships GDOT has. - For local let projects not on a state route, the local sponsor should be the applicant on 404 permits and buffer variance.

+- Early Coordination Letters- - For Ecology Coordination: Requests from DNR/USFWS for 3-mile occurrences can be sent without PgM review or cc. - For Cultural Coordination: GEPA Notification Letters work with the PgM for guidance. - o All other early coordination can be discussed with the Prime about the best approach. - Prime Verification- For all document submittals to PgM for review, similar to submittals to GDOT OES under guidance provided by the Chief Engineer on 12/16/15, consultant shall ensure that coordination with Prime has been conducted prior to submittal of documents to the PgM. - For all coordination and submittals, the TIA PM shall be included in any communications.